 This expedition is more physically and mentally demanding than mountains like Elbrus or Kilimanjaro, requiring a good working knowledge of camping, cooking and cold weather survival skills.
 Fitness is important too; there are porters available, but there is more self-carrying of loads up to around 15 kilos at altitude.
 The trip is camping and the route involves a 3 or 4 day walk-in to base camp followed by two or three high camps before the summit day.

-For the 2015 expedition we will use the Horcones route and the Plaza del Mulas base camp, and then camps at Camp Canada (5000m), Nido de Condores (5590m), and Camp Colera (6000m).
+For the Horcones route we will use Camp Confluencia (3,380m) to help acclimatise and then Plaza del Mulas base camp (4,270m), and then camps at Camp Canada (5,000m), Nido de Condores (5,400m), and Camp Colera (5,980m).
 We will use base camp facilities for food and toilets, but be self-sufficient above.

-The teams are always between 5 and 8 people, and we use our own guides to lead the trip.
+The teams are always between 5 and 8 people, and we use our own guides to lead the trip along with local Argentinian guides if necessary.
 Sometimes we fly one of the Nepalese Sherpas to Argentina to help lead the trip and get some valuable training outside the Himalaya.
-The guide:member ratio is 1:5 for the walk in and the carrying to high camps, but during the summit period we will ensure that there are two guides for teams over 4 people.
-In the event of somebody having to descend there will be two guides in a position to ensure that the rest of the team can continue.
+The guide:member ratio is 1:5 for the walk in and the carrying to high camps and the summit day.

 We do expect that our teams show involvement in the jobs of cooking and camping; we do not provide additional staff to do all of this.
 Make sure you are competent at both, and are enthusiastic about teamwork!
 The success of the trip, regardless of being guided or not, is in developing the camaraderie and team effort that is the hallmark of any safe trip in the mountains.

-The carries are done by the team, with everyone helping to move supplies to the high camps, but there are porters at base camp who can be hired.
-If the guide decides, then he or she will be able to hire porters for the benefit of all in order to move group gear higher, but members can individually or as a team decide to hire porters for their own personal equipment.
-On average porters cost USD$80-$120 per journey, depending on the height they are going to.
+The carries are done by the team, with everyone helping to move supplies to the high camps, but there are porters at base camp who can be hired; members can individually or as a team decide to hire porters for their own personal equipment.
+On average porters cost USD$120-$180 per load carry, but this is dependent on the height/camp they are going to.

 3 days - arriving and getting to the Park gate

-6 days - carries and acclimatisation hikes to C1 and C2 and Colera Camp
+5 days - carries and acclimatisation hikes to Camp Canada and Nido de Condores

 3 days - trek out and back to Mendoza